hanlongfu/discrete_mathematics/README.md

 - same as [[#2 3 - Permutations]]

 [[0109.001 - Discrete Mathematics with Applications]] - MATHB_DMwA
+- 5th edition:
 	- 9.5 - Counting Subsets of a Set: Combinations
+- 3rd Edition:
+	- 6.4 - Counting Subsets of a Set: Combinations

 [[0109.002 - Mathematics - A Discrete Introduction]] - MATHB_MADI
 - 2.17 - Binomial Coefficients